Skip to content

 Most track records are unverifiable in practice.
 Audited returns arrive quarterly, months after the fact.
 Cherry-picked time windows, incubation bias, and strategic fund closures distort the record.
 Investors are asked to trust, because they cannot verify.

 Sapid is built on this infrastructure from day one.
-The on-chain track record is not a feature we added — it’s the foundation the fund operates on.
-We chose Hyperliquid specifically because it provides the verification infrastructure the industry has needed.
+The on-chain settlement layer is not an added feature — it is the foundation the fund is designed to operate on.

 Most AI trading systems are built to execute a strategy.
 Sapid’s infrastructure is built to systematically discover, validate, and reject strategies at scale.

-Every experiment — successful or failed — is archived with full context: what was tried, what parameters were used, why it failed or succeeded, and when it might be worth revisiting.
-This dead-end archive prevents the system from repeating approaches that have already been explored and found wanting.
+Every experiment, successful or failed, is archived with full context: what was tried, what parameters were used, why it failed or succeeded, and when it might be worth revisiting.
+This dead-end archive prevents the system from repeating approaches that have already been explored.

 The models powering the research are available to everyone.
-GPT, Claude, open-source alternatives — they’re commodities.
+GPT, Claude, open-source alternatives.
+They are commodities.
 The governance infrastructure that makes them safe and productive for autonomous quantitative research is not.
 It takes months to build and compounds with every experiment run through it.

 A competitor starting from scratch next year faces a system that has already explored and mapped the dead ends, already validated the methodology, already accumulated institutional knowledge in code.
 The gap widens with time.
 The infrastructure is the moat.

 A quantitative fund.
-Autonomous research, institutional governance, on-chain verifiable performance.
-Built on crypto derivatives — the largest and fastest-growing derivatives market, where systematic quant capital is still thin.
+Autonomous research, institutional governance, on-chain verifiable execution.
+Built on crypto derivatives: the largest and fastest-growing derivatives market, where systematic quant capital is still thin.

 The models are commodities.
 The infrastructure that makes them safe, productive, and accountable for autonomous quantitative research is not.
 Every experiment, every dead end, every validation run compounds into a system that gets harder to replicate with time.